I Got The “Preppy” Bob & It’s The Best Decision I’ve Made For My Hair

 I walked into Buller and Rice with hair that had grown far beyond underboob territory, so it was important that we got rid of the bulk of the length before shaping my hair into my desired bobbed style.
 Rice tied my hair up into pigtails and snipped it off around my décolletage.
 This left me with a rather bulky shoulder-length cut.

-Before shaping, I had a color refresh, which consisted of blending my grown-out roots into a series of more natural lowlights.
+Before shaping, I had a colour refresh, which consisted of blending my grown-out roots into a series of more natural lowlights.
 Rice then applied a dark toner to help achieve my desired mushroom-y blonde.
-Once the color was rinsed out, it was time to transform my lob into a fully fledged preppy bob with the help of a very specific cutting technique.
+Once the colour was rinsed out, it was time to transform my lob into a fully-fledged preppy bob with the help of a very specific cutting technique.

 What’s it like to get a preppy bob?